betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart1.md

-# When 100 FLOPS/Watt Was a Giant Leap
+# Pre-Reference Version: When 100 FLOPS/Watt Was a Giant Leap

 **Hero Image:**